markmisener/udacity-intro-to-ios-app-development/readme.md

 This app is was built by following Udacity's free [How to Make an iOS App](https://www.udacity.com/course/how-to-make-an-ios-app--ud607) course.

 Landing a job as an iOS Developer requires more than technical skills; it requires creativity and innovation.
 Drawing on everything you’ve learned so far in the Nanodegree, you'll now dream up, design, and code your own custom app.

+### SupplementalApps
+These are additional apps built during the course of the above classes.